Perruchet effect

 The Perruchet effect is a psychological phenomenon in which a dissociation is shown between conscious expectation of an event and the strength or speed of a response to the event.
-This can be demonstrated by sequential analyses of consecutive trials such as cued go/no task.
-It is revealed that reaction times toward the occurrence of a target and participants' expectancies for the target decrease during the process.
-The dissociation design differentiates the automatic associative strength and (propositional) expectation's effects.
+This can be demonstrated by sequential analyses of consecutive trials such as eye blinking conditioning, electrodermal shocks and cued go/no-go task.
+The dissociation design differentiates the automatic associative strength and propositional expectation's effects on associative learning and conditioning, i.e., the cognitive learning process with relationship between events.

+The effect is named after Pierre Perruchet, who first proposed a conditioning paradigm to take separate accounts of two mechanisms underlying associative learning processes: